AutonoLab/pteranodon/README.md

 ## Description
-A framework to built on top of MAVSDK which provides physical/virtual drone abstraction, abstraction for all async calls, gives the end users an arduino-eqsue interface, and provides movement and utility methods based on relative cordinate systems.
+A framework to built on top of MAVSDK which provides physical/virtual drone abstraction, abstraction for all async calls, gives the end users an arduino-eqsue interface, and provides movement and utility methods based on relative coordinate systems.
 ---

 ## Requirments for Use